huangelton/library-database/README.md

 # How to run
 This program requires no additional packages to install.
 Therefore, you only need to compile and execute the C++ program.

+# Note
+This specific program does not use mySQL for implementation and/or design patterns.

+# Lisence
+Copyright (c) 2019-present, elton_h